GoldinGuy/UltimateRegexResource/README.md

 ![image](https://user-images.githubusercontent.com/47064842/124194070-ee6c7680-da95-11eb-8f9a-0a2d3f7c4f33.png)

-For that reason, I've compiled this syntax list and regex resources for your use below!
+For that reason, I've compiled this syntax list and some regex resources for your use below!

 The [Docs](https://github.com/GoldinGuy/UltimateRegexResource/tree/main/docs) folder of this repo contains a simple profile/resume static site built on HTML5 and [TailwindCSS](https://v1.tailwindcss.com/) to help learn about [Github pages](https://pages.github.com/).
 You can clone the repository and test it out yourself, or visit [this link](https://goldinguy.github.io/UltimateRegexResource/) to see a live demo.
 For more info look at the [README](https://github.com/GoldinGuy/UltimateRegexResource/blob/main/docs/README.md) for the `/docs` directory.

-This repo contains a powerpoint presentation explaning many of these commands that can be viewed online [here](https://docs.google.com/presentation/d/1BHa_ZxiyRRJQKaCRXTozmMhlPgkFcx-zn5esd5n-HWY/edit?usp=sharing).
+This repo contains a powerpoint presentation that can be viewed online [here](https://docs.google.com/presentation/d/1cTKU9GCAiubAG2wcFk9VdNwo5mn0ulzB7bJz9GICAWY/edit?usp=sharing).

 ## 📄 Table of Contents